British Military Administration (Malaya): Issues facing the BMA

 On arrival the BMA faced a range of issues requiring its immediate attention.
 These included the detention and disarming of the Japanese military, the identification and trial of war criminals, the release and repatriation of prisoners of war, the repair of key infrastructure, enabling the re-establishment of key industries, the disarming and repatriation of guerrilla armies including the MPAJA, the re-establishment of the rule of law, and the distribution of food and medical supplies.

 The abolition of banana money meant that in the immediate period following re-occupation there was no legal currency in circulation, except for some pre-war currency kept by a few.

 Further complicating matters pre-War British colonial administrations had adhered to a strict code of behaviour, and thus corruption had been virtually absent.
 Under the Japanese, however, bribery, smuggling, extortion, black market dealings, and other unsavory habits had become a way of life and were much too ingrained to be changed without a strenuous effort once the British returned.
 The Japanese had also used the slogan Malaya for the Malays as part of their war time propaganda raising with it a desire for independence from Colonial government.
 There were also significant racial divisions originating from the pre-war colonial period and exacerbated by the initial harsh treatment of Chinese population by the Japanese in comparison to the Malay and Indian populations, attacks and reprisals against Malays by the predominantly Chinese MPAJA, resentment by Malay's against Chinese and to a lesser extent Indian communities who were perceived as exploiting them and their country, and significant religious, cultural, and language differences between the races.

 One aspect the military government might have been expected to be most successful- that of ensuring personal security- they were found wanting..
 Firstly, the BMA were incapable of curbing what was widely referred to as 'gangsterism'.
-Over 600 murders reported between 1945 and 1948, and it was general acknowledged that the actual total was much higher.
+Over 600 murders reported between 1945 and 1948, and it was generally acknowledged that the actual total was much higher.
 Kidnapping and extortion were common throughout the Peninsula, as was piracy along the west coast.
 The overall crime rate in the Peninsula further fuelled resentment against the administration, which did little to curb crime and restore law and order.

 Through the personnel make up and economic policies of the BMA, one may see they were in no good position of winning back the hearts and minds of the Malayan peoples.
 Except for the first few days after they returned to Malaya, the British never really regained the confidence of the general public.
 Failure to win the hearts and minds of Malayans would lead to other developments, for example the rise of the Malayan Communist Party.